OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

       :alt: Connecting to a PostGIS DB
       :align: right

 #.
-Choose :menuselection:`Layer --> Add PostGIS Layers...`.
+Choose :menuselection:`Layer --> Add Layers --> Add PostGIS Layers...`.

    * Both Natural Earth and OpenStreetMap Postgis databases are already available; we will be using use the Natural Earth database.
      If you wanted to connect to a different database, you would select the :guilabel:`New` button and fill in the database parameters.

 #.
 Select the "Natural Earth" connection and press :guilabel:`Connect`.
+Then
+click on the Public schema to deploy it:

    * A list of database tables will appear.